jetstream-cloud/js2docs/docs/faq/general-faq.md

 ---
 ## General FAQs

+### How do I cite Jetstream2 ?

+The Jetstream2 team requests that all researchers using Jetstream2 cite us in any publications that utilize results that were computed or created on Jetstream2.
+We keep the most up to date citation information here - [Jetstream2 Citation Information](https://jetstream-cloud.org/research/index.html#cite-jetstream){target=_blank}

 ### I need a root disk larger than the maximum size for Jetstream2 instances.
 Can you create a custom flavor for me?

 In OpenStack, flavors define the compute, memory, and storage capacity of instances.
 We may also refer to it in support tickets or documentation as the VM's size.